tboronczyk/WritersGuide/WritersGuide.md

 Before You Begin...
 ---
-    "By failing to prepare, you are preparing to fail."
-    - Benjamin Franklin
+*By failing to prepare, you are preparing to fail.* - Benjamin Franklin

 Some authors prepare an outline to organize their thoughts before writing, and others write from the pen with only a vague idea beforehand of what they want to discuss and in what order its elements will be presented.
 You don't necessarily need a formal outline enumerating each talking point, but you should have some plan of attack before you start writing.
 Writing blindly is never a good idea.